 The bill was written in response to reports of the serious injuries suffered from patients who received defective bladder mesh implants and metal-on-metal hip implants.

 Consumers may believe that when medical devices are allowed to be used in patients, the FDA has given its official approval of the safety and effectiveness of the devices.
 In fact, federal law explicitly states that 510(k) clearance “does not in any way denote official approval of the device.”
 Any representation that creates the impression that the FDA has officially approved a product with 510(k) clearance is considered misleading and is illegal.

-Zuckerman participated in a study published in 2014 in the Journal of the American Medical Association that focused on the fact that the FDA clears about 400 implanted medical devices a year through the 510(k) process without requiring clinical testing.
+Zuckerman participated in a study published in 2014 in the Journal of the American Medical Association that focused on the fact that the FDA clears about 400 implanted medical devices that are considered moderate to high risk for market each year through the 510(k) process without requiring clinical testing.
 Although the law requires that the FDA make public the data used to determine that the devices are “substantially equivalent” to other devices, that was done in only 16 percent of the cleared devices examined by the researchers.

 Zuckerman testified before Congress in 2008 in an effort to push for a requirement that implanted devices go through the PMA process before being allowed for sale.
 Then in 2009, the Government Accountability Office issued a report saying the FDA was clearing Class III devices through the 510(k) process.

 At the request of the FDA, a committee from the Institute of Medicine issued a report in 2011 that found that the 510(k) process was flawed and should be replaced with a new system that “provides a reasonable assurance of safety and effectiveness throughout the device lifecycle.”

 “It's not clear that the 510(k) process is serving the needs of either industry or patients, and simply modifying it again will not help”